 Traveling to a foreign country for medical care is not a decision you should take lightly.
 Maybe the risk isn’t worth the savings for you.
 Or maybe it’s the only way you can afford a procedure, so you are willing to take a risk.

 At the end of the day, you must make the decision that seems best for you.

 Want more information on how to reduce the risk of surgical complications and harm?

 Are you going to travel abroad for medical care that involves surgery?
-Make sure you understand how to reduce your risk of surgical complications and harm.
-Read these blog posts:
+Read these posts to make sure you understand how to reduce your risk of surgical complications and harm:

 - Questions to Ask Before Surgery.

 - You Can Improve Your Surgical Outcome.

 - Surgical Dangers – What You Need to Know.